NateEag/how-i-code/content/dates-and-times.rst

 That doesn't require a proliferation of dialog boxes, as there are several reasonable ways to help users specify timezone.

-The simplest is to let the user specify a default timezone for use across the application and to use that for all times they enter.
+One is to let the user specify a default timezone and to use it for all times they enter.

 When the user may not want the default timezone, suggest a reasonable one but let them change it.
 For example, if the time is related to a physical address